 Step 1 – Download the latest Windows 11 ISO.

 Step 3 – Open WinToUSB and locate the Windows 11 ISO File.
 Select whichever Windows version you want to install.
 For this tutorial, I have selected Windows 11 Pro.

 Step 4 – Select GPT for UEFI as a partition scheme and click on the yes button.

 Step 5 – Wait while WindowsToUSB formats the external storage disk.

 Step 6 – Keep Installation mode as Legacy.
 If you want to enable BitLocker, then tick Enable BitLocker and enter the password for BitLocker encryption.
 Click Next.

 Step 7 – Wait while WinToUSB copies data from Windows ISO to your SSD and makes it bootable.

 Step 8 – Once WinToUSB finishes copying Windows, it’s time to boot the disk.
-For that, shut down your computer and boot into the BIOS.
-Generally, BIOS can be brought up by pressing the F2 key on most of the systems, but it can vary with your motherboard.
+For that, turn off your computer and boot into the BIOS.
+Press the F2 key to open the BIOS interface.
+On most systems, this works, but it can vary with your motherboard.

 Step 9 – In BIOS, search for the boot priority settings.
 Change the boot order by moving your external USB storage / SSD to the first spot.
 Save the configuration and restart the PC.